AdeoyePhillips/Quidax_QA/README.md

 1. Some tests in the Single Input Field module are failing, particularly those involving angle brackets and XSS attempts.
 2. The Multiple Input Field module has issues with decimal inputs, empty fields, and non-numeric inputs.
-3. The Multi Select List Demo has problems with deselection and displaying all selected options.
+3. The Multi-Select List Demo has problems with deselection and displaying all selected options.

 ### Blockers